The Executive Committee for 2022/2023 consists of:

 Unschooling approach

-The Sole family live in Christchurch in a certified passivhaus which Nadia blogs about on Instagram @sustainable_soles.
-Nadia and Gavin have three children and they were always aware that they would probably home educate.
+Nadia lives with her husband Gavin and their three teen boys in Christchurch.
+She was always aware that they would probably home educate as she watched her sister’s children grow up being homeschooled.
 Meeting regularly with other unschoolers to create a community of like-minded people has been the most important aspect of the family’s home education journey.
-With her oldest now 16 and determined to study engineering at Canterbury University, Nadia is delving into the complex world of Te Kura.
+With her oldest now 18 and determined to study engineering, Nadia has been assisting him with a tailored approach for University Entrance.

 Eclectic approach